How to Improve Skin texture?

 Cover Up when Possible

 While sunscreen with a good concentration of SPF is a great way to avoid sun damage, the best choice to make as suggested by many doctors is to cover up whenever possible.
-So if you don’t have specific beach trips planned, maybe a facemask and a long-sleeved tee, will do you better than you think.
+So if you don’t have specific beach trips planned, maybe a facemask, a long-sleeved tee, sun hat and kumkumadi face glowing oil will do you better than you think.

 I know this seems a bit too obvious, but it is also that much more important.
 A good 6-8 hours of sleep is your body’s way of functioning well.
 Disturbances in this time of rest, relaxation, and rejuvenation are likely to cause disruptions in your skin’s textural health.